N5GEH/n5geh.tools.mqtt-gateway/README.md

-# IoT Gateway
+# MQTT Gateway

 ## Overview
-This is a project for my Bachelor's thesis.
-It is a simple software-based IoT Gateway that allows to control devices connected to it via a web interface.
-The gateway is written in Python and uses the [FastAPI](https://fastapi.tiangolo.com/) framework.
-The frontend is written in [Svelte](https://svelte.dev/).
+This is a universal MQTT gateway for the NGSI-V2 Context broker.
+It can support any MQTT-based sensor data communication using JSON as the payload.
+It acts as a software-based IoT Gateway that helps manage heterogeneous field devices.
+The gateway is implemented in Python and uses the [FastAPI](https://fastapi.tiangolo.com/) framework for a RESTful-API.
+A web-UI is also provided based on [Svelte](https://svelte.dev/).

 ## Installation